catalant-backup/angular-enforcer/README.md

 --closing-slash : if true, convert <br> to <br/>.
 Default is false.
 --short-tags : comma separated list of additional tags that have no associated end tag --expr-padding : add a space before and after angular expressions (and a space after the "::" in one-time binded expressions).
 Default is true.
---encode-html : encodes special characters.
-Default is true --attr-newline : If an html start tag is over the specified line-length, start each attribute on it's own line, indenting by one.
+--attr-newline : If an html start tag is over the specified line-length, start each attribute on it's own line, indenting by one.
 Default is true.
---short-lines : If a HTML DOM node can fit under line-length, keep it on one line instead of putting the end tag on its own line.
+--empty-tag-same-line : Empty DOM nodes will end their tags on the same line if it's within the max line length.
+--short-text-nodes : DOM nodes with just text that can fit on one line will do so.
+Default is true.
+If this is false, the text nodes will be indented.
 --attr-obj-indent: Indent JS objects inside attributes, ex: inside ng-class.
+True by default.
 --double-quotes : If true, use double quotes for attributes, otherwise use single quotes.
 --reorder-attrs : If true, alphabetize HTML attributes in each tag --block-spacing : If true, add an empty line in between each HTML block --text-wrap : If true, break long text nodes so that indentation + length of text <= line-length.
 Defaults to true.
---self-closing-tags : comma separated list of additional self-closing tags --wrap-ignored-tags : comma separated list of tags to ignore long text nodes inside --remove-comments : if true, enforcer will remove all HTML comments
+--wrap-ignored-tags : comma separated list of tags to ignore long text nodes inside --remove-comments : if true, enforcer will remove all HTML comments

 **CLI-only options:**
---save -S : report and correct all problems, overwriting all affected files --glob -g : Glob strings to look for files
+--config -c : path to the formatting config file.
+Default is .enforcer.json --save -S : report and correct all problems, overwriting all affected files --glob -g : Glob strings to look for files
 --stdin -i : read from STDIN instead of giving a file path.